Melinda Dillon: Career

-In 1959, she acted in The Cry of Jazz, an influential short film dealing with jazz music and Black culture.
+In 1959, she acted in The Cry of Jazz, a short film dealing with jazz music and Black culture.
 Dillon's first feature film was The April Fools in 1969.
-She also worked in television, notably in a guest-starring role in 1969 on an episode of the hit TV series Bonanza titled "A Lawman's Lot Is Not a Happy One" (Season 11).
+She also worked in television, including a guest-starring role in 1969 on an episode of the TV series Bonanza titled "A Lawman's Lot Is Not a Happy One" (Season 11).
 She co-starred with David Carradine in the 1976 Woody Guthrie biopic Bound for Glory and was nominated in the Best Female Acting Debut category of the Golden Globe for her role as Memphis Sue.

 The following year she was nominated for a Best Supporting Actress Oscar for the role of a mother whose child is abducted by aliens in Steven Spielberg's Close Encounters of the Third Kind.
 That same year, she made an uncredited cameo in The Muppet Movie and had a role in the comedy Slap Shot with Paul Newman.
 Four years later, Dillon was again nominated for a Best Supporting Actress Oscar for her performance as a suicidal teacher in Absence of Malice in 1981, working again with Newman.

 Dillon was perhaps best known for her role as the mother of Ralphie and Randy in Bob Clark's 1983 movie A Christmas Story.
 The film was based on a series of short stories and novels written by Jean Shepherd about young Ralphie Parker (played by Peter Billingsley) and his quest for a Red Ryder BB gun from Santa Claus.
+She was replaced by Julie Hagerty in the 2022 direct sequel A Christmas Story Christmas.
+According to Peter Billingsley, she was retired from acting at that time, but gave her full support on the project.

 Four years later, Dillon co-starred with John Lithgow in the Bigfoot comedy Harry and the Hendersons.
-She continued to be active in stage and film throughout the 1990s, taking roles in the Barbra Streisand drama The Prince of Tides, the low-budget Lou Diamond Phillips thriller Sioux City, and the drama How to Make an American Quilt.
+She continued to be active in stage and film throughout the 1990s, taking roles in the superhero film Captain America, the Barbra Streisand drama The Prince of Tides, the low-budget Lou Diamond Phillips thriller Sioux City, the comedy To Wong Foo, Thanks for Everything, Julie Newmar, and the drama How to Make an American Quilt.

-In 1999, she appeared in Magnolia, directed by Paul Thomas Anderson, as Rose Gator, the estranged wife of terminally ill television game-show host Jimmy Gator (Philip Baker Hall).
+In 1999, she appeared in Magnolia, directed by Paul Thomas Anderson, as Rose Gator, the wife of terminally ill television game-show host Jimmy Gator (Philip Baker Hall).
 In 2005, she guest-starred in the episode of Law & Order: Special Victims Unit titled "Blood".
-Dillon's last major acting role was in the 2007 film Reign Over Me.
+Dillon's last major acting roles was in the 2007 film Reign Over Me and in three episodes of the short-lived TNT medical drama Heartland.

 Personal life and death

-Dillon was married to actor Richard Libertini and together they had a son.
+Dillon married actor Richard Libertini, with whom she had a son, in 1963.
 They divorced in 1978.

-A Methodist, Dillon was a staffer on Democrat Eugene McCarthy's 1968 presidential campaign.
+Dillon was a Methodist.
+She was a staffer on Democrat Eugene McCarthy's 1968 presidential campaign.

 Dillon died on January 9, 2023, at the age of 83.
-Her remains were cremated.
+Following her death, she was cremated by the Neptune Society, with her ashes being given to her family.